rvanderp3/enhancements/enhancements/network/static-ip-addresses-vsphere.md

 For the bootstrap and control plane nodes, static IP configuration is passed to the node on the [kernel command line](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/networking_guide/sec-configuring_ip_networking_from_the_kernel_command_line) via the `guestinfo.afterburn.initrd.network-kargs` extraconfig parameter.
 [Afterburn](https://github.com/coreos/afterburn/blob/main/src/providers/vmware/amd64.rs) recognizes this parameter when the node initially boots.

-When static network device configuration is required, Machines can not be created via MachineSets.
-The installer must create the initial set of compute machines.
+When static network device configuration is required, Machines can not be created via MachineSets without an external controller fulfilling `IPAddressClaim`s.
+The installer will create the initial compute Machine manifests with the network configuration provided in the platform specification.

 As with the installer, the vSphere [machine reconciler](https://github.com/openshift/machine-api-operator/blob/master/pkg/controller/vsphere/reconciler.go#L745-L755) will pass the static network device configuration via the `guestinfo.afterburn.initrd.network-kargs` extraconfig parameter.